 William the Bastard inherited the title of Duke of Normandy in 1035 age 7.
 It was a long struggle into his 30s to secure power.
 By 1060 his rule was secure.
 1063 presents William with an advantage in Maine on the southern Normandy borders, with the death of Duke of Anjou.
 He invades Maine in force, to secure control of an expanded southern border of Normandy.
 A factor assisting William's invasion of England in 1066.
 William’s conquest of scorched earth tactics & siege saw one by one the castles of Maine fall.
 Despite strong resistances to siege from the Count of Anjou, Geoffrey of Mayenne & Hubert de Sainte-Suzanne, he controlled the county by the beginning of 1064.

-Day Tour - William the Conquer in Mayenne
+William the Conqueror in Mayenne

 Before 1066 Invasion of England William tested his military might in Mayenne, discover this fasinating history é walk in the footsteps of the Medieval armies.